 The exchange gives traders the ability to trade Bitcoin and Ethereum perpetual contracts with up to 100:1 leverage.
 In their short time in operation, the exchange has managed to build up sizable liquidity.

 However, can such a new exchange really be trusted?

 In this ByBit review, we will give you everything you need to know about the exchange.
-We will dig into their security, fees, customer support, and trading platform.
 We will also give you some top tips when it comes to trading crypto futures.

 ByBit is P2P cryptocurrency futures exchange that is based in Singapore.
 The exchange operates under Bybit Fintech Limited which is a company that is registered in the British Virgin Islands.

 In their about us page, the exchange claims that they have a team which is comprised of experts in blockchain technology and finance.
 For example, their R&D team has experts that hail from BAT and their risk management team is comprised of Morgan Stanley alums.

 The primary product offered on the exchange is perpetual futures products with 100:1 leverage.
 This means that they are trying to compete with established exchanges such as BitMEX and Deribit which have similar non-expiry futures products.